DSAutomations/Sodoku-Solver/README.md

 The Sodoku board is represented as a list indexed in a left-to-right, top-to-bottom order.

-A valid input string is an 81 character string indexed in this manner All blank spaces shall be represented by the '.' character.
+A valid input string is an 81 character string indexed in this manner.
+All blank spaces shall be represented by the ```.``` character.

 For example, the the following board:
 ```